-- ¾ cup mascarpone cheese, at room temperature
+- 4 ounces (125 g) mascarpone cheese, at room temperature

 - Adjust oven rack to center and preheat oven to 350 degrees.

 - Smear the butter over the bottom and up the sides of an 8 x 3 inch cake pan or springform pan – be thorough and make sure there are no bare spots.
-Put the flour into the pan and rotate to coat sides and bottom; tap out excess.
+Sprinkle a little flour into the pan and rotate to coat sides and bottom; tap out excess.

-- For the cake: Whisk the flour, baking powder and salt together in a bowl.
+- Whisk together the flour, baking powder, salt and 2 teaspoons of the lemon zest in a bowl.

-- In a heavy duty mixer fitted with the paddle attachment, beat the eggs briefly.
-Pour in the olive oil and sugar; mix on medium-high speed until emulsified.
-With the mixer on low, add ricotta cheese, vanilla and ½ teaspoon of the ground lemon zest.
-Stir in the flour mixture in two parts.
+- In a heavy duty mixer fitted with the paddle attachment, beat the eggs for 2 minutes on medium speed.
+Pour in the olive oil and sugar.
+Mix on medium-high speed until emulsified.

 - Cool cake in the pan 10 minutes before inverting onto a rack to cool completely.

-- While the cake cools, whip the butter, mascarpone, powdered sugar, cream and salt in a heavy duty mixer until smooth.
+- While the cake cools, blend the butter, mascarpone, powdered sugar, cream and salt in a small bowl until smooth.

-- Spread mascarpone over cooled cake and sprinkle the remaining lemon zest over the top.
+- Spread the icing over cooled cake and sprinkle the remaining lemon zest over the top.